stijn-dejongh/csgo-cfg/README.md

 # Doji's CSGO Configs

+## HUGE THANKS TO KiloSwiss for informing me of errors
+Check out https://steamcommunity.com/id/kiloswiss and his config.

 ## About

 One of the things I like most about CS:GO is the abilities given to users to cutomise their experience.
 I have a lot of fun finding good or silly binds and aliases that make the experience more enjoyable.